kondvit/Spice-Road/README.md

 ### Files:
   - PlayerController.cs contains all the planner code
   - Action.cs a class for instantiating an action for the agent

+This project is done in the setting of COMP521 class at McGill University.
+All the credit for coming up with this project goes to Professor Clark Verbrugge.